h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **ignore\_const\_cols**: Check this checkbox to ignore constant training columns, since no information can be gained from them.
 This option is selected by default.

-- **activation**: Select the activation function (Tahn, Tahn with dropout, Rectifier, Rectifier with dropout, Maxout, Maxout with dropout).
+- **activation**: Select the activation function (Tanh, Tanh with dropout, Rectifier, Rectifier with dropout, Maxout, Maxout with dropout).
 	> - **Maxout** is not supported when **autoencoder** is enabled.

 - **hidden**: Specify the hidden layer sizes (e.g., 100,100).
 The value must be positive.